pirovc/ganon/docs/params.md

                         type ibf. (default: 0)
   -j, --mode            Create smaller or faster filters at the cost of classification speed or database size,
                         respectively [avg, smaller, smallest, faster, fastest].
-If --filter-size is used, smaller/smallest refers to the false positive rate.
+If --filter-size is used, smaller/smallest refers to the false positive.
 By default, an average value is calculated to balance classification speed and database size.
-Only valid for --filter-type ibf. (default: avg)
-  -y, --min-length      Skip sequences smaller then value defined.
+Only valid for --filter-type ibf. (default: avg) -y, --min-length      Skip sequences smaller then value defined.
 0 to not skip any sequence.
-Only valid for --filter-
-                        type ibf. (default: 0)
+Only valid for --filter- type ibf. (default: 0)
   -v, --filter-type     Variant of bloom filter to use [hibf, ibf]. hibf requires raptor >= v3.0.1 installed or binary